-Increasing amounts of renewable generation being incoporated into the grid, along with changing consumer interactions with generation resources and their utility companies, are impacting the relationship between wholesale suppliers and their distribution members.
+Increasing amounts of renewable generation being incorporated into the grid, along with changing consumer interactions with generation resources and their utility companies, are impacting the relationship between wholesale suppliers and their distribution members.

 This NRECA case study series is focused on this new energy resource model, highlighting the experiences of bellwether electric cooperatives and their generation and transmission cooperatives (G&Ts) in managing industry changes, reducing risks and capturing benefits for cooperative member-owners.
 CASE STUDIES:

 MORE ABOUT THIS INITIATIVE: What does the new energy resource model involve?

 Distributed energy resources such as community solar, rooftop solar, wind generation, energy storage — both utility-scale and behind-the-meter, electric vehicle charging, homeowner-installed smart thermostats and innovative rate options are proliferating.
 As these assets are added to the supply and demand portfolio, their combined effect is to displace energy and power traditionally produced by power plants and to disrupt the utility status quo.
 System load curves that have remained stable for decades are becoming inverted as solar reaches higher penetrations.
 Economic dispatch of power plants is increasingly shaped by intermittent assets, such as solar and wind, whose output is continuously being fed into the grid when the conditions are right.
 Adapting to this new model and managing the associated level of business disruption are key challenges cooperatives face — distribution co-ops and G&Ts alike.